 This isn’t to say it is incapable of working with the CB1 receptors, only that it “fits” better there, and thus tends to go there first.
 However, the way it works with its chosen receptor is quite different altogether when compared to THC.

 Additionally, and perhaps even more interestingly, this also applies to diseases that induce neurological decay, such as Parkinson’s disease.
-By protecting the degradation of neurons within the brain, patients with these conditions report the slower onset of symptoms, resulting in a higher quality of life.
+By protecting the degradation of neurons within the brain, patients with these conditions report a slower onset of symptoms, resulting in a higher quality of life.

-CBD as an epilepsy treatment
+CBD as an Epilepsy Treatment

-Final Verdict About CBD vs. THC & Their Effects on the Brain and Mind
+Final Verdict About CBD vs. THC & Their Effects on the Brain

 While they are both cannabinoids, they are also inherently different in their chemical composition and intended use.